ilund3/AHA-ChatGPT-App/README.md

 Once connected to ChatGPT, users can query AHA guidelines:

 - "What are the recommendations for heart failure management?"
-- "Tell me about atrial fibrillation guidelines"
+- "Tell me about atrial fibrillation"
-- "What does AHA say about bradycardia treatment?"
+- "What are the warning signs of a heart attack?"
+- "I'm feeling stressed about my heart condition"

 All responses will be based solely on documents in the server's knowledge base.
+After each response, the app automatically provides contextual prompting questions such as:
+- "Would you like more information on this topic?"
+- "Would you like me to suggest products or resources to help with [condition]?"
+- "Would you like to see support groups or resources for emotional support nearby?" (for emotional/mental health queries)

+These questions help guide the conversation and provide users with next steps.

 ## Development

-### Updating the Widget After Making Changes
+### Making Changes

-The server automatically reloads widget files (HTML, logo, etc.) on each request, so you typically **don't need to restart** for widget changes:

 **No Restart Required For:**
-- ✅ Changes to `public/aha-widget.html` (widget UI/styling)
-- ✅ Changes to `public/aha-logo.svg` (logo/emblem)
-- ✅ Changes to `guidelines.json` (document data)
+- ✅ Changes to `guidelines.json` (document data) - The server reloads this file on each request

-These changes will be picked up automatically on the next request to ChatGPT.

 **Restart Required For:**
-- 🔄 Changes to `server.js` (server logic, tool configuration)
+- 🔄 Changes to `server.js` (server logic, tool configuration, prompting question logic)
 - 🔄 Adding new dependencies in `package.json`

 **To Restart the Server:**